 - Compression from a compression sleeve or ACE wrap can help to reduce swelling

-If you start to experience more pain, significant loss of range of motion, or increasing stiffness, you have a few options:
+If you start to experience more back of knee pain, significant loss of range of motion, or increasing stiffness, you have a few options:

 - Cortisone injection accompanied by aspiration (draining of the cyst) can help to reduce inflammation and can reduce the size of the cyst ut the recurrence rate is likely high.